psalzman/photogallery/USER_DOCUMENTATION.md

 ## Overview

 This photo gallery system allows photographers to share photos with clients using access codes.
-It supports different user roles, photo selection for printing, and secure photo downloads including bulk downloads.
+It features comprehensive EXIF data storage, multiple viewing options, and secure photo downloads.

 ## User Roles